-- You’re in control of the ingredients – this means you avoid unnecessary, added sugars, salt, and MSG that you might find in a pre-packaged French Onion Soup mix.
+You’re in control of the ingredients – this means you avoid unnecessary, added sugars, salt, and MSG that you might find in a store bought mix.

-- It’s good on veggies, chips, sandwiches…you name it!
+It’s good to eat with veggies, chips, sandwiches…you name it!

 Why do they call it French Onion dip?